 So I met with the actual owners of the Castle flat the other night and heard their side of the story.
-I'd like to break them both down for you, so you can realize what an asshole my rental agent (Ludlow Thompson) is.
+I'd like to break them both down for you, so you can realize what an asshole my rental agent (

 Agent Story: